fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 Writing a more complex BT
 *************************

-Using the knowledge we gained about more complex Control Flows we now want to modify our tree that we created earlier to outputs either "HelloWorld" or "HelloRobot" randomly instead of a boring "HelloWorld".
+Using the knowledge we gained about more complex Control Flows, we now want to modify our tree that we created earlier to outputs either "HelloWorld" or "HelloRobot" randomly instead of a boring "HelloWorld".

-Starting from our basic tree we need to introduce a branching path through the tree where one path sets the Input "b" of the "StringConcatenation" to "Hello" and the other sets it to "World".
+Starting from our basic tree, we need to introduce a branching path through the tree where one path sets the Input "b" of the "StringConcatenation" to "Hello" and the other sets it to "World".

 1. Adding a branching path